delventhalz/browser-hash/README.md

 - A boolean.
 Returns `true` if the value is an ArrayBuffer or TypedArray, `false` otherwise.

-In addition to the main `browserHash` function, some of the utilities used by the function are provided as named exports for convenience.
+In addition to the default `browserHash` function, some of the utilities used internally by this library are provided as named exports for convenience.

-The `isBuffer` utility simply checks if a value is an ArrayBuffer or TypedArray.
+The `isBuffer` function simply checks if a value is an ArrayBuffer or TypedArray.

 ### stringToBuffer